lioneltayyd/MADS-M1-analysis-of-price-sensitivity-to-various-factors/README.md

     ```

 1. Install `Jupyter` extension on your VSCode or alternative IDE to enable running
-    the notebook directly on your VSCode without installing `jupyter notebook`.
+    the notebook directly on your VSCode or IDE without installing `jupyter notebook`.

 1. For VSCode users, press CMD + SHIFT + P and type `Reload Window` to reload the window after installing
     the python packages.
 Then repeat the previous step and type `Select Interpreter` to